Nathaniel-Slyte/IRM_Courses/OS_And_Programming/README.md

 ## Bibliography

-> Try to watch and understand as much as you can
+> Try to watch and understand as much as you can, try not to tunnel-vision on a single resource

 > Ben Eater's Playlist on the 8 bit computer, you will see this again in the Electronics lesson, but it's a must-see.
 >